seftontycho/scylla/README.md

 turn rust src into a tar.gz file -> send via tcp -> decompress -> run with cargo and communicate via stdin/out -> send results back over tcp

 # how to test
-run `cargo run --bin node` and then run `cargo run --bin root` seperately
+run `cargo run --bin node` and then run `cargo run --bin root` separately

 # what is done so far
 compression, sending, decompressing, and running tasks, requesting archives, and sending results back